trimstray/test-your-sysadmin-skills/README.md

 An **inode** is a data structure on a filesystem on Linux and other Unix-like operating systems that stores all the information about a file except its name and its actual data.
 A data structure is a way of storing data so that it can be used efficiently.

-A Unix file is "stored" in two different parts of the disk - the data blocks and the inodes.
-(I won't get into superblocks and other esoteric information.)
+A Unix file is stored in two different parts of the disk - the data blocks and the inodes.
+I won't get into superblocks and other esoteric information.
 The data blocks contain the "contents" of the file.
 The information about the file is stored elsewhere - in the inode.

 A file's inode number can easily be found by using the `ls` command, which by default lists the objects (i.e. files, links and directories) in the current directory (i.e. the directory in which the user is currently working), with its `-i` option.
 Thus, for example, the following will show the name of each object in the current directory together with its inode number: